 Therefore, it is our belief that commitment to a local church is both a means and a measure of spiritual growth, so we encourage our regular attenders to get “plugged in” through our membership orientation class.

 Starting Point is our membership orientation class.
-It is offered quarterly throughout the year.
-Throughout the two class times, we’ll look at what it means to be a follower of Jesus and basic tools for transformation.
+It is offered periodically throughout the year.
+In this class, we’ll look at what it means to be a follower of Jesus and basic tools for transformation.
 You’ll be able to ask questions about our core beliefs, values, and structure, as well as discover your F.I.T (fruits, interests, and temperament) and how those gifts can be used to serve Christ.
 Contact Jodi Bartek for more information.